 Our kids grew up.
 We found a home for the dog.

 And when those four years ended, I returned to the US and retired, left IBM one day in late April without shedding a tear.
 I’ve never looked back.

 With no physical ties (and no home to return to), my husband, Pat, and I decided to become full-time travellers.
 Nomads.
 Every one to three months we moved: Austin, Texas.
 Traverse City, Michigan.
 Berlin.
 Guatemala.
 Paris.

-After two years of full-time wanderings, we returned to Paris and settled.
+After two years of full-time wandering, we returned to Paris and settled.
 For a year.
 Then two.
 It’s where we live now.

 This blog is the story of our nomadic retirement.
 Everything from selling our things to learning new skills to meeting new friends to juggling family to redefining home.